Health Insurance Fraud

-Mr. Dudley’s services are usually less expensive than those of large corporate firms which charge high hourly fees for their work.
-He determines a flat fee for his work which covers all of his services so you know what you’re paying up front.
+Mr. Dudley’s services are usually less expensive than those of large corporate firms that charge high hourly fees for their work.
+He determines a flat fee for his work which covers all of his services so you know what you’re paying upfront.

 Insurance Fraud: Selected Case Results

 - U.S. v.
 N.S.: A medical doctor was indicted federally for overcharging a government health insurance agency by more than $100,000 for services he had provided to several patients.
 Although the defendant was convicted at trial, he received a sentence of only 24 months for his misconduct.

 - P. v.
 E.D.: While working in the accounting department of a medical clinic that provided free and discounted services to the poor, the defendant embezzled $1,200,000.
 Consequently, the district attorney charged her with several felony fraud counts.
 After producing a psychiatric report and other documents that demonstrated that the defendant engaged in the unlawful conduct only to support a massive gambling addiction, the defense was able to obtain a disposition under which she received a prison term of only four years.